roshanis/10kings/chapter2_alauddin_khilji_final.md

 He wasn't building an army.
 He was building a story.
 His recruiters went through villages and towns with one message: come serve the new Sultan, no questions asked, no tests required.
 Didn't matter if you could fight.
 Mattered that you could march and cheer.

 At Kara, he did something I still can't quite believe.
 Loaded a siege catapult with gold coins, five full manns of them, and fired them into a crowd.
 People scrambling in the dirt for scattered gold while Alauddin stood on a platform looking generous.
-It was theater.
-Brilliant, expensive theater.
+It was spectacle.
+Brilliant, expensive spectacle meant to awe the masses.

 He split his forces for the march.
 Took Nusrat Khan with him through Badaun and Baran.
 Sent Zafar Khan through Koil with the other column.
 And everywhere they went, the rumor preceded them: Alauddin pays gold, Alauddin recruits anyone, Alauddin is marching on Delhi.